 If your business wants to avoid this charge, there are options available.
 If you have a low energy usage or you use gas and electricity infrequently, you could save money by switching to a no standing charge tariff.

 Here, British Business Energy explains what standing charges are and the pros and cons of a no standing charge tariff.

 What is a standing charge?

 A standing charge is a fixed daily amount you are required to pay no matter how much energy you use.
-This is added automatically to your energy bill and is essentially the fee you pay for your gas and electricity to be supplied to your property.
+This is added automatically to your energy bill and is essentially the fee you pay for your business electricity or business gas to be supplied to your property.